-The elective Navigation dive conducted during your PADI Advanced Open Water Diver program may count toward this specialty at the discretion of the instructor.
+The elective Navigation dive conducted during your PADI Advanced Open Water Diver program may count toward this speciality at the discretion of the instructor.

-To sign up for this specialty, Navigate to our contact page and ask them for the details.
-You can also find out more about this topic from information in the PADI Underwater Navigator Crew-Pak.
+To sign up for this speciality, Navigate to our contact page and ask them for the details.
+You can also find out more about this topic from information in the PADI Underwater Navigation Crew-Pack.

 Although most of us had an introduction to compass navigation underwater during our initial scuba certification course, chances are you made your first few holiday dives on a “follow the divemaster” dive plan which didn’t require a lot of self navigation.
 By the time you’re ready to take on more independent dive routes, you might be a little rusty.
 Fear not; compass navigation underwater is a piece of cake.

 To tell you how to get the most out of your compass, we’ll need to cover a little bit of compass jargon first.
 The part of your scuba compass that moves and always points north is called the card.
 It’s usually white, with N,S,E, and W indicated, and a beveled edge with a series of mysterious numbers on it (more very soon on these).
 Then there should be a movable ring around the edge of the compass, usually black, called the bezel.
 An orange line or double line across the top of the compass is called the lubber line, and finally, there should be a little window in the side of your compass, which I have named for today the side window.
 That’s it!

 The way I like to explain scuba compasses is to say that there are two easy ways to use your compass, that actually work together, although either alone will do in a pinch.
 Sort of like belt or suspenders.
 First let’s talk belt, or side-window navigation.